-A conditional use grant / conditional use permit (CUG) allows a temporary use or specific land use once special review criteria is met.
+A conditional use permit (CUP) allows a temporary use or specific land use once special review criteria is met.
 The permit does not allow for uses in zoning districts where the use is prohibited.
-Please see Conditional Use Grant review criteria in Section 14-2-130 of the Municipal Code and CUG review workflow.
+Please see Conditional Use Permit review criteria in Section 14-2-130 of the Municipal Code and CUP review workflow.

 Generally, no, as long as the fence meets the standard fencing regulations.
 For questions, please contact Planning at (970) 674-2415 and review the

 In accordance with Section 16-3-10 of the Municipal Code, a permit is only required if: 1) the proposed shed exceeds one hundred-twenty (120) square feet; OR - 2) is taller than ten (10) feet at the peak.
 If a permit is required, the structure shall meet the Town’s setback requirements.
 No accessory building, regardless of its size, shall be located any closer to the front property line than the rear corners of the principal building (accessory buildings are only allowed in rear yards) [Sec.
 16-3-10].
 For permit questions, please visit the Building Permit webpage.